american-nobody999/One-match/README.md

 5. futher research and verification, permissions to promote organizations and pro-palestian charities --security an issue, expolitation an issue, validity an issue (further reasearch)

+   June 4 2026 Update:
+   1.We have to move fast now, everyone get in the water.
+   2.Because github just decided to cut the knees of developers world wide with their unfair practices of changing how we pay, knowing full well, the only one who can afford those token counts are big coorporations, we moving this week.
+   3. I have to fit class work, professional portfolio, and the pursuit of the State of Palestine into one.
+   4. please be advised over the next several days there will down maintaince on the site as reorganize.
+   5. MPGA remains a single solitary voice for the advocacy of the future state of Palestine and its great people.
+   6. They stained my American Flag with Palestian blood.
+   7. Buckle up buttercups

    April 19th Updated Notes
    1. adding new features for Palestine support biz (permission is still needed for some)